WebOrigami/docs/src/content/pattern/serve.md

 > Hello, **index**.

-The served graph is responding to `index.html` by asking the function-based markdown graph for `index.md`, and the underlying function is dutifully generating a markdown file for that "name".
+The served tree is responding to `index.html` by asking the function-based markdown tree for `index.md`, and the underlying function is dutifully generating a markdown file for that "name".

 <span class="tutorialStep"></span> Add `.html` to your own name, like `Sara.html`, and try putting that in the address bar.

 > Hello, **Sara**.

-<span class="tutorialStep"></span> In the browser preview, you can also navigate to the corresponding `Sara.md` to view the markdown generated by the inner function-based markdown graph.
+<span class="tutorialStep"></span> In the browser preview, you can also navigate to the corresponding `Sara.md` to view the markdown generated by the inner function-based markdown tree.

 ```
 Hello, **Sara*..